 According to the briefing, the amount of clothes bought in the EU per person has increased by 40% in the past decades, driven by a fall in prices and the increased speed with which fashion is delivered to consumers.
-This rise in consumption carries with it a number of negative environmental impacts, fuelled primarily by the “enormous” quantities of water, energy and chemicals required in the production, processing, distribution and consumption of clothing and textiles.
+This rise in consumption carries with it several negative environmental impacts, fuelled primarily by the “enormous” quantities of water, energy, and chemicals required in the production, processing, distribution, and consumption of clothing and textiles.
 The effect of these impacts is further compounded by the amounts of waste generated throughout the supply chain, including fabric cut-offs, packaging, and end-of-life textiles, along with the ineffectiveness of most recycling and reuse schemes currently in place.

 Second, processing and garment production – spinning raw materials into yarns, weaving these into fabrics and applying finishing techniques – are energy-intensive processes in which large amounts of water and chemicals are used.
 Indeed, of the 1,600+ chemicals used in the production of clothing, at least 165 are classified as hazardous to health or the environment under EU regulation.

-These recommendations build on the existing circular economy package adopted in 2018, which takes an important step with respect to clothes and textiles, requiring for the first time that EU Member States ensure textiles are collected separately in domestic waste management schemes.
+These recommendations build on the existing circular economy package adopted in 2018, which takes an important step concerning clothes and textiles, requiring for the first time that the EU Member States ensure textiles are collected separately in domestic waste management schemes.
 Further to this, the 2018 Waste Directive also requires the European Commission to consider, by the end of 2024, whether targets for textile waste reuse and recycling should be introduced in addition to existing waste collection targets.